suttree/suttree/README.md

  - 🕹️ &ensp;I made <a href='https://en.wikipedia.org/wiki/The_Nethernet'>PMOG</a>, a passively multiplayer online game
  - 🥚 &ensp;I once made a version of twitter with just the links, ma'am
  - 🗺️ &ensp;I once made a <a href='https://github.com/suttree/Bliss'>version of 4sq</a>, without the people, or, er, the locations
+ - 📏 &ensp;I once made a version of 4sq for elevation, so you can be the mayor of 400ft
  - ❤️  &ensp;I'm just an autotelic at heart

 Here's my <a href='https://www.duncangough.com'>portfolio</a>, and my <a href='https://www.duncangough.com/portfolio.html'>other portfolio</a>.